Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to miss an opportunity or fail to take advantage of a situation.
-The phrase doesn't refer to missing an actual boat, but uses "boat" metaphorically to describe a chance or opportunity that has passed by.
+The idiom doesn't refer to missing an actual boat, but uses "boat" metaphorically to describe a chance or opportunity that has passed by.

 Origin: